-These first-class vessels, which include both ocean-going and domestic ships, have the latest engine technology and hull design to increase fuel efficiency and decrease air emissions; double hulls to prevent spills in the event of an accident and state-of-the-art cargo handling systems to minimize dust and cargo residue.
+In the past 10 years, more than $4 billion has been spent to refurbish and build new domestic and ocean-going vessels for the region that have the latest engine technology and hull designs to increase fuel efficiency and decrease air emissions; double hulls to prevent spills in the event of an accident, and state-of-the-art cargo handling systems to minimize dust and cargo residue.

 Canadian shipowners have invested more than $2 billion on fleet renewal during the past decade.
 Here are examples of some of the innovative vessels now sailing on the Great Lakes-St. Lawrence River waterway.

 - Between 2012-2015, Montreal-based Canada Steamship Lines added four new self-unloading and two gearless bulk carriers to the Canadian Great Lakes fleet.
 These Trillium-class ships feature new engine technology and hull design to reduce fuel consumption and air emissions and the latest generation in self-unloading equipment to prevent cargo spills and reduce noise in ports, amongst other improvements.
 Find out more.